jostrm/azure-enterprise-scale-ml-usage/documentation/bootstrapping.md

 4. **Run the Bootstrap Script**

    The bootstrap script is available in root folder (`bootstrap.sh`).
-   It will also read environment variables from bootstrap.properties locally and copy them to the Github Repo environment, using the [GitHub CLI (gh)](https://cli.github.com/)
+   It will also read environment variables from .env locally and copy them to the Github Repo environment, using the [GitHub CLI (gh)](https://cli.github.com/)

    **For Bash:**